 How Employee Referral Programs Work

-Employers with effective programs promote the option regularly to employees and provide an easy mechanism, like a paper or online referral system, for staff to forward referrals.
+Employers with effective programs promote the option regularly to employees and provide an easy mechanism, like an online referral system, for staff to forward referrals.

 Providing employees with a summary of selling points for working with the organization and educating employees about effective ways they can reach out to prospects are important ingredients for viable programs.